 Contacting your tutors

-If you want to get in touch with your tutor, you can message them directly on the COMP1720 forum.
-The tutors in this course are really great (in Ben’s opinion, anyway) and they will try really hard to help you out—although the usual advice about not leaving things to the last minute applies here.
-If you feel like you’ve got an issue you can’t talk to your tutor about for whatever reason, then contact Ben directly.
+If you want to get in touch with your tutor, you can message them directly on the COMP1720 forum or on Microsoft Teams.
+The tutors in this course are really great and they will try really hard to help you out—although the usual advice about not leaving things to the last minute applies here.
+If you feel like you’ve got an issue you can’t talk to your tutor about for whatever reason, then contact us directly.